awsdocs/aws-systems-manager-user-guide/doc_source/parameter-store-policies.md

   ```
 If you add a new policy to a parameter that already has policies, then Systems Manager overwrites the policies attached to the parameter\.
 The existing policies are deleted\.
 If you want to add a new policy to a parameter that already has one or more policies, then you must copy and paste the original policies, type the new policy, and then save your changes\.

-### Add Policies to an Existing Parameter by Using the Tools for Windows PowerShell<a name="sysman-paramstore-policy-create-ps"></a>
+### Add policies to an existing parameter by using the Tools for Windows PowerShell<a name="sysman-paramstore-policy-create-ps"></a>

 Use the following procedure to add policies to an existing parameter by using Tools for Windows PowerShell\.

 **To add policies to an existing parameter**

 1. Open AWS Tools for Windows PowerShell and run the following command to specify your credentials\.
 You must either have administrator privileges in Amazon EC2, or you must have been granted the appropriate permission in IAM\.
-For more information, see [Systems Manager Prerequisites](systems-manager-prereqs.md)\.
+For more information, see [Systems Manager prerequisites](systems-manager-prereqs.md)\.

    ```
    Set-AWSCredentials –AccessKey key_name –SecretKey key_name